 - Groom: Ask the best man to make sure all groomsmen attend fittings and pick up their outfits.

-- Determine wedding-party positions during ceremony and the order of the party in the processional and recessional.
+- Determine wedding party positions during the ceremony and the order of the party in the processional and recessional.

 - Reconfirm final details with all vendors.
 Discuss any necessary last-minute substitutions.

-- Deliver welcome baskets to the hotel concierge; make sure to include names and delivery instructions.
+- Deliver welcome baskets to the hotel concierge; include names and delivery instructions.